ssmirr/appdev-chapters/adding-routes.md

 Notice that JSON uses strings as keys — this is because JavaScript doesn't have the equivalent of Ruby's `Symbol` class.
 Also, there are no hash rockets; JSON just uses colons to separate keys and values.

-Fortunately, just as it was easy for us to convert a `String` containing JSON into Ruby `Array`s/`Hash`es using the `JSON.parse` method, it is also easy for us to go in the other direction: both `Array` and `Hash` have methods `.to_json`.
+Fortunately, just as it was easy for us to convert a `String` containing JSON into Ruby `Array`s/`Hash`es using the `JSON.parse` method, it is also easy for us to go in the other direction: both `Array` and `Hash` have methods called `.to_json`.
 Let's create a Ruby `Hash` that resembles the JSON above:

 ```ruby
 response_hash = { :player_move => "rock", :computer_move => "paper", :outcome => "lost" }